seanskggo/GameView/README.md

 We have deleted and replaced this repository with a restructured and optimised verison.
 Previous commit history is retained with a rebase.
 \
 The back up repository where this restructuring <strong>initially</strong> happened is available here: https://github.com/seanskggo72/Backup-Dracula.git
+\
+The Hunt AIs can be found here: https://github.com/seanskggo72/TheHuntAIs.git

 Thank you!